aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-07-22-INC-Affiliate-NAS-AI.md

 The executable's interface matches the recovered INC sample: `fast`, `medium`, and `slow` modes, plus a directory argument.
 The Windows binary was written in Rust and contained functionality for recursive local and network-share encryption, selective fast encryption, process and service termination, shadow-copy removal, and exclusions for selected system and security-software paths.
 The same archive included payloads for Linux, ESXi, and numerous processor architectures, demonstrating that the affiliate had access to a broader cross-platform impact kit.

-There is an important evidential limit.
-The scripts and surrounding status checks confirm ransomware deployment and attempts to verify running `locker.exe` processes.

 # Assessing the Use of AI

 We assess with **high confidence** that the INC affiliate used an LLM to create and modify much of the Python-based operational tooling.